Qualifications & Eligibility

 Expectations

-- Association Membership: Program committee members are required to maintain an active Association membership for the duration of their term.
+- Association Membership: Conference committee members are required to maintain an active Association membership for the duration of their term.

-- Higher Education Employment: Program committee members are required to maintain employment at a higher education institution or a non-profit interest in the field of OTR for the duration of their term.
+- Higher Education Employment: Conference committee members are required to maintain employment at a higher education institution or a non-profit interest in the field of OTR for the duration of their term.

 - Financial Obligations: Financial support (institutional or personal) is required to cover travel costs to attend conferences and meetings.
 If institutional support is unavailable, email the Association Office about the availability of funding through the NODA Excellence Fund.

-- Communication & Representation: Program committee members responsibilities require members to be in active communication with other members, Board of Directors, Association staff, and external constituents.
-Program committee members are expected to engage in discussion and actively participate in committee work.
-Program committee members are also expected to represent the Association to the membership with clarity, professionalism, and integrity.
+- Communication & Representation: Conference committee members responsibilities require members to be in active communication with other members, Board of Directors, Association staff, and external constituents.
+Conference committee members are expected to engage in discussion and actively participate in committee work.
+Conference committee members are also expected to represent the Association to the membership with clarity, professionalism, and integrity.

 Benefits